 - Deliberate misgendering such as deliberately not using a person’s preferred pronouns.

 Immediate or Urgent Matters

 If the incident is of an immediate safety or security concern, please call on-site security which can be reached 24 hours a day by calling the Vancouver Convention Centre (VCC) Guest Services from any house phone by dialing 7299 (or 7500 for emergencies).
 Calls can be made from an outside line or a cell phone by dialing 604-647-7299 (or 604-647- 7500 for emergencies).
-Contact information for reporting an incident will also be provided on your Congress badge (for in-person attendees) and within your virtual registration package (for virtual attendees).
+Contact information for reporting an incident will also be provided on your Congress badge (for in-person attendees).

 All reports will be handled in confidence except as otherwise required by law, and subject to due process and natural justice.
 Organizers will respond as promptly as we can.

 Participants asked to stop any behavior deemed inappropriate are expected to comply immediately.
 Explanations of “just joking” are not acceptable; behavior can be harassing without an intent to offend.

 If a participant engages in harassing or other unacceptable behavior, including a failure to adhere to the DEI Statement or to abide by the above Code of Conduct, the IMPAC5 organizers will take any action or actions they deem appropriate to keep the Congress a safe and welcoming environment for all participants.
 Actions that may be taken include: warning the offender, expulsion from the Congress with no refunds, reporting the incident to the offender’s local institution or funding agencies, and reporting the incident to local law enforcement agencies.